Aging Studies Graduate Certificate Programs

 A range of roles are open to you once you finish this Graduate Certificate.
 Some may depend on your previous background, with new doors opening for you:

-• Mental Health Counselor: Loneliness is a big problem among older people as friends pass away and children become adults.
+• Mental Health Counselor: Loneliness is a big problem among older people as friends pass away, and children become adults.
 With a mental health background, you can treat associated mental health issues in the aging population (separate counseling education and licensure required).

 Aging Studies Graduate Certificate Programs List